agn453/Z280RC/README.md

 for system recovery to be created (on either /dev/wd1 or /dev/wd2).
 When you run (say) MKBOOT.SUB you'll need to specify a parameter to select the partition.
 Use "2" for /dev/wd1 or "3" for /dev/wd2.
-After running this your can BOOTUZI and answer the boot: prompt with 2 or 3 (instead of 0) to start the corresponding partition, Login as root and do a file system check on the other (non-mounted) partitions - e.g. `fsck /dev/wd0` to check the primary UZI partition.
+After running this you can BOOTUZI and answer the boot: prompt with 2 or 3 (instead of 0) to start the corresponding partition, Login as root and do a file system check on the other (non-mounted) partitions - e.g. `fsck /dev/wd0` to check the primary UZI partition.
 You can also create mount-points and mount the other